 Packaging & mailing (Andrology scheme) - Participation fees include basic postal rates.
 Samples of semen for each distribution are mailed to the registered scheme contact as appropriate.
 Semen specimens are distributed quarterly by first class post within the UK.
-"Airsure" or "International signed for" postal services are used for overseas participants at an additional cost.
-Alternatively non UK participants may want to arrange an international courier at their expense.
+"International tracked and signed for" postal services are used for overseas participants at an additional cost.
+Alternatively, non-UK participants may want to arrange an international courier at their expense.

 Packaging complies with current UK legislation for the mailing of 'Human Exempt Specimens'.
 All tubes are labelled with the scheme name and sample number.
-The naming convention for the latter is a sequential numeric sample identifier plus a letter where there are multiple specimens in a distribution (e.g. S401, S402, S403, S404).
+The naming convention for the latter is a sequential numeric sample identifier plus a letter where there are multiple specimens in a distribution (for example S401, S402, S403, S404).